AmerJod/Tor_DNS-Servers/README.md

     3- Has the ability to distinction between transactions by depending on the sub-domain.

-    4- Has the ability to work as as adversary that can forge DNS replies (Port number or request ID)
+    4- Has the ability to work as as adversary that can forge DNS replies (Port number or sendRequests ID)

 3- Web Server: